spacer

 Early Learning Pathways

-The best instruction on early reading available, by far, Learning to Read is Child’s Play by authors Maunz, Matthews and Klein transfers to parents and teachers a very simple but exact understanding of how preschool age children learn to read.
+One of the best instruction on early reading available, Learning to Read is Child’s Play by authors Maunz, Matthews and Klein transfers to parents and teachers a very simple but exact understanding of how preschool age children learn to read.
 Discovery of the learning sequence and the body of instruction that followed was developed from the authors’ professional observations and interactions with children in the classroom, resulting in thousands of children becoming successful early readers.
 Every child can learn to read by following the simple steps.
 Failure is unknown!

 As a result wonderful reading materials were developed for use in the home or classroom.
 The materials are fun and learning to read is presented as a step-by-step series of children’s games.
-Parents can order the book and either purchase the materials/games from The Early Reading Company or make them.
 The games are structured so that children will always succeed.
 The book contains instructions for making and playing the games.

 Learning to Read is Child's Play is all about preschool children learning to read.
 Reading specialist Randall Klein discovered that not all children could hear the sounds that make up words.
 He made this discovery while working with children on rhyming words.
 He thought rhyming would be easy for the children, and then he discovered that any number of his preschool students could not rhyme!
 This began the quest for ways to develop phonemic awareness.